Conservative House Financing – Part 1

 Morgan Brown – The Great Loan Blog

 Conservative House Financing

 When people decide they want to buy a house, they figure out how much they can afford, then they search for something they want in their price range.
+Young people often opt for a smart home as it gives them a chance to stop worrying about security issues with a quick glance at the phone or tablet.
 For most people, what they can “afford” depends almost entirely upon how much a lender is willing to loan them.
 Lenders apply debt-to-income ratios and other affordability criteria to determine how much they are willing to loan.
 Buyers are generally limited in how much they can borrow because lenders are wise enough not to loan borrowers so much that they default.
 Borrowers behave much like drug addicts–they will borrow all the money a lender will loan them whether it is good for them or not.
 Most borrowers are not wise to the differences between the various loan types, and they have limited understanding of the risks they are taking on.

 The vast majority of residential home sales have lender financing.
 The interest rates and various loan terms have evolved over time.
 After World War II a series of government programs to encourage home ownership spawned a surge in construction and the evolution of private lending terms resulting in the 30-year conventionally amortized mortgage.
 This mortgage generally required a 20% downpayment, and allowed the borrower to consume no more than 28% of their gross income on housing.
 These conservative terms became the standard for nearly 50 years.
 Lending under these terms resulted in low default rates and a high degree of market price stability.